leagueday/pwa/src/store/README.md

 # redux setup

-This setup follows [the example]( https://codesandbox.io/s/9on71rvnyo) provided by `react-redux` official docs.
+This setup starts with [the example]( https://codesandbox.io/s/9on71rvnyo) provided by `react-redux` official docs.

-The only difference is the addition of the app's `Provider` component, that helps keep the `App` component a bit cleaner.
+Logic is factored into 3 parts, the app (main), audio, and router.

+Redux-dev-middleware and redux-thunk are added.

 Actions should follow the [Flux Standard Actions]( https://github.com/redux-utilities/flux-standard-action#flux-standard-action) convention.